killinsun/wovn-file-api-cli/README.md

 `settings.json` has required parameters.

 - `projectToken` ...
 You can check it at the WOVN dashboard.
 - `apiKey` ...
 You can generate it at the WOVN dashboard.
+In order to generate API token, you need to get API feature from WOVN marketplace.
 - `targetLangCode` ...
-Languages which you want to translate. but you have to add source language code.
+The languages that you want to translate.
+It's also needed to inlucde source language.
 - `srcLangCode` ...
-Language wich your website's original one.
+The language that your website's original one.

-and other value is a fixed option. so you cannot customize for now.
+Other values are dummy parameters, so you can't use them for now.

 ```bash
 $ cp settings_template.json settings.json